mperdikeas/js-filtered-datastore/README.md

 A helper facility to create a `FilteredDataStore` out of an array is provided in the factory method: `FilteredDataStore.fromArray`.

-The facade exposes three methods:
+The facade exposes the following methods:

 ```javascript
     ds.deriveFilter(pred);    // returns the filter that corresponds to a given predicate function